Firat-Gulec/FisherMap/README.md

 # Fisher Map
 This application has been made for amateur fishermen to pin the locations.
 The app also shows weather, sun and moon forecasts based on current location.
 It also shows the time of fishing, according to the solunar theory.
+Design, bug fixes and localization translations are in progress.
 This project is still ongoing.. :)

 <img src="/ScreenShots/1.
 Main Page.png" width="24.5%"> <img src="/ScreenShots/3.
 Icon Menu.png" width="24.5%"> <img src="/ScreenShots/4.
 Mesurement.png" width="24.5%">
 <img src="/ScreenShots/8.
 Fishing Page.png" width="24.5%"> <img src="/ScreenShots/10.
 Weather Forecast Page.png" width="24.5%"> <img src="/ScreenShots/9.
 Solunar Page.png" width="24.5%"> <img src="/ScreenShots/7.
 Location Page.png" width="24.5%"> ...